March 18, 2026

 LinkedIn Targeting Strategy for Restaurant and Hospitality Prospects

 The best LinkedIn targets in this space are not front-of-house managers — they are the people who own the P&L. Here is how to build a high-quality restaurant prospect list on LinkedIn.
+For the complete list-building methodology, see our LinkedIn prospecting lists guide.

 Target Titles: Restaurant Group Owner, Multi-Unit Operator, VP of Operations (Restaurant), Director of Marketing (Hospitality), Franchise Owner, Food & Beverage Director, Regional Operations Manager